Maitland, New South Wales: Television

-NBN produces an evening news bulletin combining local, state, national and international news screening nightly at 6.00PM on Channel 9, while Prime7 and WIN Television produce short local updates to fulfil local content quotas.
+Nine Northern NSW (as NBN) produces an evening news bulletin combining local, state, national and international news screening nightly at 6:00 pm on Channel 9, while Seven (formerly Prime7) and WIN Television produce short local updates to fulfil local content quotas.

 Subscription television service Foxtel is also available via satellite.

 Theatre

 The famous Scottish entertainer Sir Harry Lauder performed to a packed audience in Maitland Town Hall on Saturday 15 August 1925.

 Culture

 Art

 Maitland Regional Art Gallery, or MRAG, opened at its current site in November 2003.
 In 2008, the gallery closed for redevelopment and was reopened on the 15 August 2009 by the artist Margaret Olley.

 Library

 Maitland and the surrounding area is serviced by the Maitland City Library and branches.